team-eureka/ChromeCast-OTA/README.md

 <b>Disclaimer:</b>

-This software will report your serial # and build # to my server.
+This software will report a hash of your serial # and build # to my server.
 The reason for this is so I can do rolling updates, track unique installs, and flag select devices for test images.
 If you wish to disable this software, read more in the release thread on XDA.

+Your raw serial # is not reported at any time during use of this software.